Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Results and Discussion

-\textbf{Studying the combined effect of input pixel discretization and crossbar non-idealities: }In \cite{pixeld}, the authors show that input pixel discretization from 256 or 8-bit level to 4-bit, 2-bit improves adversarial resilience of software DNNs.
-Here, we unleash FGSM attack on the VGG8 network mapped onto 32x32 crossbars with input image pixels of the CIFAR-10 test dataset discretized to 4-bits (or 16 levels) and 2-bits (4 levels).
+In \cite{pixeld}, the authors show that input pixel discretization from 256 or 8-bit level to 4-bit, 2-bit improves adversarial resilience of software DNNs.
+Here, we unleash FGSM attack on the VGG8 network mapped onto 32$\times$32 crossbars with input image pixels of the CIFAR-10 test dataset discretized to 4-bits (or 16 levels) and 2-bits (4 levels).
 The results are shown in \figurename{~\ref{disx-xbar}}.
-Interestingly, we find that with pixel discretization, ALs on crossbar mapped DNN for both \textit{Attack-1} and \textit{Attack-2} attain a fixed value and do not vary on increasing $\epsilon$ from 0.1 to 0.3.
+Interestingly, we find that with pixel discretization, ALs on crossbar mapped DNN for both SH and HH attacks attain a fixed value and do not vary on increasing $\epsilon$ from 0.1 to 0.3.
 This implies that input pixel discretization does not necessarily help in resiliency when attacking hardware mapped DNNs.
-For lower values of $\epsilon$, greater adversarial robustness is observed without pixel discretization.
+For lower $\epsilon$ ($\epsilon = 0.1$), greater adversarial robustness is observed without pixel discretization.
 At higher value of $\epsilon$ ($\epsilon = 0.3$), the combined effect of 4-bit pixel discretization and crossbar non-idealities outperforms the rest in terms of adversarial robustness.
-Furthermore, 2-bit pixel discretization not only reduces the clean accuracy to $72.89\%$ but also imparts marginally lesser adversarial robustness than 4-bit pixel discretization - $<0.8\%$ for \textit{Attack-1} and $<1.48\%$ for \textit{Attack-2}.
+Furthermore, 2-bit pixel discretization not only reduces the clean accuracy to $72.89\%$ but also imparts marginally lesser adversarial robustness than 4-bit pixel discretization - $<0.8\%$ for SH attack and $<1.48\%$ for HH attack.